- Cheapest car insurance in Iowa for a bad driving record

 Cheapest car insurance in Iowa with a DUI

-While many insurers offer coverage after a DUI, State Farm provides the average cheapest coverage for $1,394.
+While many insurers offer coverage after a DUI, State Farm has the lowest rate at $1,394 a year.

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in Iowa.
+The table below shows the average car insurance rates for a clean record vs. a DUI in Iowa.

 Company | Average annual premium for clean record | Annual premium for a DUI |